 2. A sausage bag with shoulder strap for diving equipment (10-11 kg)

-3. A small backpack, my "carry-on" luggage, where I stored my compact camera of the time and its small housing, the laptop and small fragile and/or precious things (iPhone, papers, money)...
+3. A small backpackMy "cabin" luggage, where I stored my compact camera of the time and its small case, the laptop and small fragile and/or precious things (iPhone, papers, money)...

-All this was roughly within the limit usually practiced, at the time, in economy class for luggage: about twenty kilos in the hold (my two big bags) + a few kilos in the cabin.
+All this was roughly in line with the limit usually practiced, at the time, in eco class for luggage: about twenty kilos in the hold (my two big bags) + a few kilos in the cabin.